 Testosterone Enanthate/Cypionate + HCG

-The GOLD standard when it comes to TRT.
+We consider this to be the gold standard when it comes to TRT.
 To understand why this is the case, you need to have an understanding of the HPG axis and what we are trying to achieve… stability.
 I’d say balance but that word is banned!

 Put very simply:-

-- Testosterone Enanthate to replace the testosterone
+- Testosterone Cypinate/Enanthate to replace the testosterone

 - HCG to replace the LH